What is the best cat litter in NZ overall?

 Cost adds up — around $20–25 a month per cat.
 Not biodegradable.
 Some cats refuse to step on crystals.
 If yours will tolerate it, the odour control is hard to beat.

 The most practical plant-based option currently available in NZ.
-Clumps reasonably well (not as firm as bentonite, but scoopable), lightweight, and genuinely flushable in small amounts.
-Biodegrades.
+Clumps reasonably well (not as firm as bentonite, but scoopable), lightweight, and biodegradable.
+Only flush tiny amounts if your local plumbing and septic situation allows it.

 Keep it in a dry spot — it can develop a musty smell in humid bathrooms.
 Don’t stock up too far ahead.